gromacs/gromacs/docs/user-guide/environment-variables.rst

         runtime permits this variable to be different for different ranks.
 Cannot be used in conjunction with ``mdrun -gputasks``.
 Has all the same requirements as ``mdrun -gputasks``.

+``GMX_GPU_DISABLE_COMPATIBILITY_CHECK``
+        Disables the hardware compatibility check in OpenCL and SYCL.
+Useful for developers and allows testing the OpenCL/SYCL kernels on non-supported platforms without source code modification.

 ``GMX_IGNORE_FSYNC_FAILURE_ENV``
         allow :ref:`gmx mdrun` to continue even if a file is missing.